 Amplification and detection instrumentation may vary.
-You will need to optimize protocols, including the number of storage card punches, cycle number (26-29 cycles) and injection conditions for your laboratory instrumentation.
-Testing at Promega shows that 27 cycles works well for a variety of storage card sample types.
-Cycle number should be optimized in each laboratory for each sample type.
+You will need to optimize protocols including the number of storage card punches, cycle number, injection conditions and loading volume for each laboratory instrument.
+Testing at Promega shows that 26 cycles works well for a variety of storage card sample types.
+Cycle number will need to be optimized in each laboratory for each sample type.